 - Pumpkin pie spice – Use homemade pumpkin spice made with cinnamon, nutmeg, ginger, cloves, etc., or store-bought.

 - Cream cheese – Let this come to room temperature so it’s easy to combine with the rest of the frosting ingredients.

 - Powdered sugar

-- Unsalted butter – This also needs to be room temperature.
+- Unsalted butter – This also needs to be at room temperature before you begin.

 - Vanilla extract